10 Day Tour | 7 June 2022 |

 Fully escorted tour by English speaking tour leaders Marco & Katri, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.
 Vegetarian meals and food allergies can be catered to.

-Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary, personal purchases, personal phone calls, personal travel costs, personal laundry.
+Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary, personal purchases, other activities not listed in the itinerary and personal travel costs.